 1. Sole Custody

-In sole custody arrangements, one parent has the majority of the caregiving responsibilities and decision-making authority, while the other parent may have visitation rights.
+In sole custody arrangements, one parent has most of the caregiving responsibilities and decision-making authority, while the other may have visitation rights.
 This arrangement can be beneficial in situations where:

 2. Joint Custody